apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

-# BC Public Service: Coding Challenge
+# Province of BC: Coding Challenge
-#### AJ-PURUGGANAN-IS24-full-stack-competition-req97073.git
+#### Entry: AJ-PURUGGANAN-IS24-full-stack-competition-req97073.git

 ## Description
-build a Web Application that tracks and manages Web Applications developed by the Province of BC
+Build a Web Application that tracks and manages Web Applications developed by the Province of BC

+## Frameworks
+### Backend
+- ExpressJS

+### Frontend
+- ReactJS

 ## Installation